yu55/notes/java_performace_the_definitive_guide_scott_oaks/java_performace_the_definitive_guide_scott_oaks.md

     * Exceptions are not necessarily expensive to process, though they should be used only when appropriate.
     * The deeper the stack, the more expensive to process exceptions.
     * The JVM will optimize away the stack penalty for frequently created system exceptions.
+  * Strings
+    * one-line string concatenation has good performance (translated by javac into StringBuilder)
+    * for multiple concatenations use StringBuilder
+    * Strings are immutable so it's better to reuse String objects
+    * String encoding (Charset.encode()/decode()) should be done on larger bufferes